hivemq/Orange_Workshop/README.md

 ## Who this workshop is for ?

-his session is aimed at our partners' technical teams.
+This session is aimed at our partners' technical teams.
 We take a closer look at the platform, its different bricks and how they work.

 We will cover topic like enterprise broker deployment and security, extension configuration, DataHub policies and transformations, HiveMQ Edge and it’s protocol adapters.